erigontech/erigon/ethdb/AbstractKV.md

 - Badger iterator has AllVersions=true by default - why?
 - i.PrefetchSize - expose
 - For Badger - auto-remove bucket prefix from key
+- Bucket and Cursor can't be nil - means they must not be pointers???

 #### Concept of Item:
 - i.PrefetchValues - expose, default=true.